Let’s face it.

 In simple terms, long-tail keywords are a seed keyword + a modifier.

-This is why you can’t start with long tail keywords until you compile a list of seed keywords for your Shopify store.
+This is why you can’t start with long tail keywords until you compile a list of seed keywords using our guide for your Shopify store.

 Usually, a long tail keyword consists of three or more words.